toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [goscript](https://github.com/elisescu/goscript) - Goscript is a tool that records the terminal session (well, any command you run it with) and saves the output in a self contained HTML file that can be run in the browser, to playback the session.
 * [t-rec](https://github.com/sassman/t-rec-rs) - Blazingly fast terminal recorder that generates animated GIF images for the web written in rust.
 * [terminal-recorder](https://github.com/cortezcristian/terminal-recorder) - Terminal recorder allows you to record your bash session, and export it to HTML so then you can share it with your friends.
+* [terminal-svg-screenshot](https://github.com/suin/terminal-svg-screenshot) - A tool for creating beautiful SVG screenshots of terminal output, perfect for documentation and blog posts.
 * [terminalizer](https://github.com/faressoft/terminalizer) - Record your terminal and generate animated GIF images or share a web player link [www.terminalizer.com](www.terminalizer.com).
 * [termtosvg](https://github.com/nbedos/termtosvg) - A Unix terminal recorder written in Python that renders your command line sessions as standalone SVG animations.
 * [ttygif](https://github.com/icholy/ttygif) - ttygif converts a ttyrec file into GIF files.
 It's a stripped down version of ttyplay that screenshots every frame.